GoogleCloudPlatform/microservices-demo/kustomize/components/single-shared-session/README.md

 # Manage a single shared session for the Online Boutique apps

-By default, when you deploy this sample app, the Online Boutique's `frontend` generates one `shop_session-id` cookie per session per instance.
+By default, when you deploy this sample app, the Online Boutique's `frontend` generates a `shop_session-id` cookie per browser session.
-But you may want to share one unique `shop_session-id` cookie across the sessions (helpful for a multi-cluster setup for example).
+But you may want to share one unique `shop_session-id` cookie across all browser sessions.
+This is useful for multi-cluster environments.

 ## Deploy Online Boutique to generate a single shared session